 Version Date Author Summary of Changes:

 1.0 September 2020 S. Audley Policy update

 1.1 February 2021 S. Audley New template

+1.2 November 2023 S.Audley Policy update

 'Every child deserves the best possible start in life and support to fulfil their potential.
 A child's experience in the early years has a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right and it provides the foundation for children to make the most of their abilities and talents as they grow up.'